MrWiz1410/LS-Web-Dev/Week1/HTML.md

 ## First HTML Code

 Once you have set up the code editor of your choice we can go ahead with creating you own webpage.
-First lets get a detailed look at a few ascepts for writing HTML.
+First lets get an overview of a few ascepts for writing HTML.
  - https://www.w3schools.com/html/html_basic.asp
  - https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started
  - https://www.wncc-iitb.org/wiki/index.php/HTML

 ## Advanced Learning

-If you feel confident with the content covered till now and would like to explore HTML in detail visit the link below.
+If you feel confident with the content covered till now and would like to explore HTML in detail visit the links below.
  - https://www.w3schools.com/html/default.asp (Navigate to the topic you would like to learn from the left sidebar)
  - https://developer.mozilla.org/en-US/docs/Learn/HTML (Learn from the topics in HTML - Structuring the Web)